pizgo/football-league-stats/README.md

 # Football stats

 ## What it does:
-* displays data about Ekstraklasa (polish footall league) games results in the following manner:
+* displays data about Ekstraklasa (polish footall league) matches results in the following manner:
-    *  user can choose between three seasons
-* the pagination and filtered ID are reflected in the URL, so it's possible for users to share links with specific search result
-* after cliking on a row with specific color, the modal pops up with detailed information about the item.
+    *  after selecting specific season, user is provided with information about all matches played during this period: team names, date, final scores, half          scores and stadium name
+    *  the winner/looser/draw are identified by colors
+    *  when match's table row is clicked, user is being redirected to a new match info subpage with detailed information about the game: which players            scored goals and timeline with all the match events
+    *

 ## Why I made this
-* to practice TypeScript, custom hooks and working with URLSearchParams;
+* to practice working with API, custom hooks and
-* to get familiar with Material UI
-* because I like working with colors :)
+* to gain insights on how to display data in a good-looking, modern way (this part is stil in progress :) )

 ## Technologies:
 * Typescript
 * React.js
 * react-router-dom
 * custom hooks
-* MUI
+* React Bootstrap

 ## Future improvements:
 * migrating state to Redux
 * adding tests
-* adding funcionality for searching information about different colors
+* RWD
-* adding color palette generator
+* adding filters to table columns
-* improving the UI, as it is rather basic atm
+* display more data about te specific match
+* working on UI and make it fund and modern